santilococo/sadedot/README.md

 ## Updating <a name="updating"></a>

-To keep the submodule up to date, you need to run
+To keep the submodule up to date, you need to run:

 ```bash
 git submodule foreach git pull